mukesh001731/Weatherly/README.md

-🌦️ Weatherly: Your Weather Partner 🌩️
+🌦️ Weatherly: Your Desktop based Weather Partner 🌩️

 Dive into the vibrant interface of Weatherly!
 Perfect for planning your next adventure or staying up-to-date with local weather, our web app delivers responsive and real-time weather details with style.